wp-plugins/loginradius-for-wordpress/readme.txt

 Stable tag: 4.7
 License: GPLv2 or later

-Let your users log in, comment and share via their accounts on popular social networks such as Facebook, Google, Twitter, LinkedIn, Vkontakte and over 20 more!
+Let your users log in, comment and share via their social accounts with Facebook, Google Plus, Amazon, Twitter, LinkedIn, Yahoo, Vkontakte, QQ and over 25 more!

 == Description ==
-Just install this FREE plugin to enable Social Login, Social Sharing, and Social Commenting on your WordPress site.
-This is the best plugin for implementing Social Infrastructure and for capturing accurate user profile data gathered from social networks.
-Users can also run Social Analytics to better understand their userbase.
-This plugin is also compatible with WordPress's multisite plugin.
+Install this plugin to enable Social Login, Social Sharing, and Social Commenting on your WordPress site.
+It also captures users’ social profile data, store them in WP database and automatically creates profile.
+Based on the user data and activities, you also get a unique Social Analytics.

 See the <a href="http://wordpress.org/extend/plugins/loginradius-for-wordpress/screenshots">screenshot section</a> for visuals on social login, social sharing and social commenting features.

 Please see the detailed information about these features:
 = 1.
-Social Login = Eliminate traditional registration form and let your users sign-up in few seconds with their existing IDs such as Facebook, Twitter, Google, Yahoo, Vkontakte and over 20 more.
-This will increase your sign-up rate up to 150% and you can quickly build a loyal customer base!
+Social Login = Eliminate traditional registration form and let your users sign-up in few seconds with their existing IDs such as Facebook, Twitter, Google, Yahoo, Vkontakte and over 25 more.
+This will increase your sign-up rate up to 150% and you quickly build a loyal customer base!
 = 2.
 Social Sharing = Let users share your web contents on over 90 social networks resulting into dramatic increase in referral traffic.
 = 3.
 Social Commenting = Your users can now post comment with their social IDs.
 Option available to auto approve comments for social ID providers.
 = 4.
 User Profile Data & Social Analytics = Every time a user logs in, it fetches user profile data and store them in your WordPress database.
 These data and IP based data are used to present a unique social analytics to understand your userbase.